Obtain a pregnancy test in any woman of childbearing age who presents with vaginal bleeding or abdominal pain.

 Ectopic pregnancy is one of the most important causes of vaginal bleeding.
 Ectopic pregnancy occurs when a trophoblast implants at a site outside of the endometrium.
 In most cases, the ectopic site is within the lateral two thirds of the fallopian tube.
 Other sites include the medial third of the fallopian tube, cornu (junction of the tube and uterus), ovary, fimbria, cervix, and abdomen (Figure 43-1).
 Risk factors for ectopic pregnancy include a history of salpingitis, use of an intrauterine device, a prior ectopic pregnancy, increased maternal age, use of fertility drugs, and history of tubal ligation.
 Up to 42% of women with an ectopic pregnancy have no risk factors.

 Frequency of sites of ectopic pregnancy.
 Reprinted with permission from Cunningham FG, Leveno KJ, Bloom SL, Hauth JC, Rouse DJ, Spong CY.
 Chapter 10.
 Ectopic pregnancy.
 In: Cunningham FG, Leveno KJ, Bloom SL, Hauth JC, Rouse DJ, Spong CY, eds.
 Williams Obstetrics.
 23rd ed.
 New York: McGraw-Hill, 2010.

 A detailed history is essential.
-Determine the onset of bleeding, the date and duration of the last normal menstrual period, the number of previous pregnancies, and the presence of any prior history of abnormal vaginal bleeding. ...
+Determine the onset of bleeding, the date and duration of the last normal menstrual period, the number of previous pregnancies, and the presence of any prior history ...